Close

 A project log for Isetta TTL computer

 Retro computer built from TTL, with 6502 and Z80 instruction set.
-Includes video system.
+Includes video, sound and filesystem.
+No microprocessor or FPGA.

 roelhroelh 04/22/2023 at 10:160 Comments